yogeshwar607/shreemoryacabs/GMB_OPTIMIZATION_CHECKLIST.md

 - [ ] Contact last 50 customers via WhatsApp
 - [ ] Message template:
   ```
-  Hi [Name], thank you for choosing GreenEVCabs!
+  Hi [Name], thank you for choosing Shree Morya Cabs!
 We hope you enjoyed your eco-friendly ride to Mumbai Airport.
 Would you mind sharing your experience on Google?
 It helps us serve you better!

   [Google Review Link]